MichaelHirn/dddf/etc/tmp/dddf.api.md

     //
     // (undocumented)
     generateLoadBatchParams(keys: string[]): LoadBatchParams;
+    // Warning: (ae-forgotten-export) The symbol "QueryParams" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    protected generateQueryParams(queryParams: Partial<QueryParams>): QueryParams;
     // Warning: (ae-forgotten-export) The symbol "SaveBatcheParams" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)